data-integrations/google-cloud/docs/BigQueryPushdownEngine-sqlengine.md

 **Temporary Table TTL (in Hours)**: Temporary tables are created with a default TTL.
 This is used as a safety mechanism in case the pipeline is interrupted abruptly, and the cleanup process is not completed.
 Default value is 72 hours.

+**Job Priority**: Job Priority used to execute BigQuery jobs (such as Join operations).
+The value must be 'batch' or 'interactive'.
+An interactive query is executed as soon as possible and counts towards the concurrent rate limit and the daily rate limit.
+A batch query is queued and started as soon as idle resources are available, usually within a few minutes.
+If the query hasn't started within 3 hours, its priority is changed to 'interactive'.

 **Service Account**  - service account key used for authorization

 * **File Path**: Path on the local file system of the service account key used for